Did Facebook Try to Destroy an Entire Industry?

 These were the terms and conditions Facebook put into effect in January 2018:

 Facebook classed all cryptocurrencies as “associated with misleading or deceptive promotional practices”.
 It was right around when these terms were published that the cryptocurrency markets started dropping fast and many businesses built on this technology suddenly found it impossible to raise new money or trade profitably.
+If you want to buy a coin which is profitable, check this link to buy ethereum with paypal.

 With each announcement from Facebook, then Google and Twitter, the cryptocurrency markets plunged: 53% for Facebook, 30% for Google and 23% for Twitter.
 The Crypto Winter had arrived, courtesy of a Big Tech cartel.